First stage of the review

-In 2010 the Government approved a two stage review of the Act.
-Stage one of the review has been completed with the passage of amendments to the Act in 2011.
+In 2009 WorkCover WA initiated a two stage review of WA’s workers’ compensation legislation.
+Stage one of the review was completed with the passage of the 2011 amendments to the Workers’ Compensation and Injury Management Act 1981 (the Act).
+The second stage is to develop a new workers’ compensation statute.

 Second stage of the review

-The second stage of the review is underway and covers:
+The second stage of the review covers:

 - outstanding recommendations from the 2009 Legislative Review;

-- identified technical and process issues with the current Act;
+- identified technical and process issues with the current Act; and

 - a complete redraft of the Act with the objectives of introducing plain language and contemporary drafting conventions.